 Why is open tendering important?

 The reason why an open tender is important is because it creates equal opportunities to all suppliers.
-The intent is to minimise discrimination among the suppliers and create a competitive environment.
-Hence, the aim of this tendering process is to make available a specific product or services at the lowest possible price.
+The main advantage of open tendering is to minimise discrimination among the suppliers and create a competitive environment.
+Hence, the aim of this tendering process is to make available a specific product or services at the lowest possible price that provides value-for-money.

 Remember, the key to winning a tender is in applying for relevant tenders that you are eligible for and at the right time.